Once-Upon/context/README.md

         // ...
       },
       // default is the main sentence version, with others optionally defined below
+      // this could be rendered however a UI wants
+      // the most basic version would be "0xabc...123 sent 200 0xdef...456"
       default:
         '[[sender]] [[contextAction]] [[asset1]]',
     },